etterz/python-tui/.opencode/opencode_rules.md

 6. Explain all git operations performed during the session.

 This ensures organized development, proper branching, clear communication of changes, and synchronization across multiple development machines.

+## Script Management Workflow

+- A `new_scripts/` directory has been created for user-placed scripts (Python, PowerShell, etc.).
+- This directory serves as a 'new feature' staging area.
+- Scripts placed here are not to be packaged or included in the TUI until explicitly requested for implementation.
+- When the user requests implementation of a script into the TUI:
+  1. Move the script from `new_scripts/` to `scripts/`.
+  2. Integrate it into the TUI functionality.
+  3. Follow the standard git workflow for the implementation.
+- This keeps the codebase clean and ensures scripts are only included when properly integrated.